jhochwald/PowerShell-collection/UniFiTooling/README.md

 #### SelfSignedCert

 If you use a self signed certificate and/or a certificate from an untrusted CA, you might want to use `true` here.
 This is a Bool, but only `true` or `false` for now.

-I use this directly in PowerShell.
+*Please note and read real carefully:*

-Please note: I can be dangerous to trust a certificate without checking it!
+I can be dangerous to trust a certificate without checking it!
 I think it is OK to do within an Intranet, but I would avoid doing it over the public Internet!

 Especially with the `Invoke-UniFiApiLogin` command, because this will send the Credentials (Yes, username and password) of your UniFi Admin User in clear text in a JSON based body.
-If this is intercepted you might be in danger!
+If this is intercepted you might be in real danger!

+To mitigate: After each action, the workaround to except signed certificate and/or a certificate from an untrusted CA is removed.

 #### Hostname